dat3Cph/material/flow5/week1-getting-started/ReactExercise0.md

-# Javascript Exercise 2: Import/export + spread, and destructuring
+# React 0: Import/export + spread, and destructuring

 ## 1. Create a React project